AvaAvarai/DataAnalysisNotebook/README.md

 - LDA
 - Decision Tree with feature importance
-- Support Vector Machine with optimal parameter search
+- Support Vector Machine
+  - optimal parameter search
 - Gaussian Naive Bayes

 ## License

-This repository and all contents are freely available for personal and commercial use under the MIT License, see LICENSE for details.
+This repository and all contents contained are freely available for personal and commercial use under the MIT License, see LICENSE file for full license details.